qq13456116532/ChatApplication/README.md

-# Go-C#/flutter WebSocket Chat Application
+# Go-C#/Flutter WebSocket Chat Application

 [中文版](README_zh.md)

 ## Project Introduction

-This is a WebSocket chat application built with Go and C#.
-The backend uses Go to provide WebSocket services, while the frontend leverages the Flutter or Maui Blazor hybrid framework for a modern user interface.
-The application supports real-time messaging, dynamic user list updates, and broadcast messages.
-It is implemented via WebSocket for bidirectional communication, making it suitable for learning purposes and small-scale chat applications.
+This is a WebSocket chat application built with a Go backend and two alternative frontends: C# MAUI Blazor and Flutter.
+The application supports real-time messaging, dynamic user list updates, broadcast messages, and AI-powered chat via the Gemini API.
+It is designed for learning purposes and as a template for small-scale chat applications.

 ------